 Finding Affordable Plans

 You can shop for a health plan in most states by visiting the Health Insurance Marketplace at HealthCare.gov.
 If your state has its own separate marketplace, HealthCare.gov can direct you there.
 In most cases, you can only purchase a plan here during the annual open enrollment period, which runs from November through mid-December.
-However, you can apply at other times of year if there’s been a recent change in your life that affects your health coverage, such as moving to a new state, having a baby, or losing your job.
+However, you can qualify for a special enrollment period at other times of year if there’s been a recent change in your life that affects your health coverage, such as moving to a new state, having a baby, or losing your job.

 All Marketplace plans, even the cheapest ones, cover basic preventive care, such as vaccines and screening tests.
 However, the rest of your coverage will depend on which type of plan you select.
 Plans fall into five tiers based on their coverage and premium cost:

 - Bronze.
-These budget plans have very high deductibles and don’t cover most routine care.
+These budget plans have lower premiums than most, but they have very high deductibles and don’t cover most routine care.
 Overall, they will cover about 60% of your health care costs.

 - Catastrophic.
-These plans are available only to people under age 30 and people who can’t afford one of the above plans.
+These plans are available only to people under age 30 and people who can demonstrate that they can’t afford one of the above plans.
 Premiums are very low, but deductibles come to thousands of dollars.
 You can’t use a subsidy to pay for a catastrophic plan, so if you qualify for a subsidy, a standard plan could be cheaper.

 Health Care Subsidies